angular/angular/aio/content/guide/testing-components-scenarios.md

-In production, change detection kicks in automatically when Angular creates a component or the user enters a keystroke or an asynchronous activity (e.g., AJAX) completes.
+In production, change detection kicks in automatically when Angular creates a component or the user enters a keystroke or an asynchronous activity (for example, AJAX) completes.

 The `TestBed.createComponent` does _not_ trigger change detection; a fact confirmed in the revised test: